Bible IndexContentsHome...Saved?..Pray...Free...Bible...Shop...Learn...Worship...U.S.B.S...Contact UsNew Website

 A Biblical Maturing Marriage

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Song of Solomon with Chapter 6.
-In our text today we see Solomon praising the bride's beauty as his lasting love grows into a deeper appreciation of the bride as he sees more in her for who she is, His Bride.
-In making application we see a Biblical picture of a maturing marriage as the groom and bride appreciate every aspect of their mate.
-Each appreciate their imperfections as they understand their struggles as they both grow closer to Christ.
+Today, we continue in the Book of Song of Solomon with Chapter 6.
+In our text today, we see Solomon praising the bride's beauty as his lasting love grows into a deeper appreciation of the bride as he sees more in her for who she is, His Bride.
+In applying, we see a Biblical picture of a maturing marriage as the groom and bride appreciate every aspect of their mate.
+Each enjoys their imperfections as they understand their struggles and grow closer to Christ.
 How about you?
-Do you see your mates imperfections as beauty?
-Let us learn from our text today to see that a maturing lasting love allows us to see our mates imperfections as beauty as we grow closer to Christ.
+Do you see your mate's imperfections as beauty?
+Let us learn from our text today that a maturing, lasting love allows us to see our mate's imperfections as beauty as we grow closer to Christ.

 .